Skip to Content

 If you reheat soft-boiled eggs for too long they become hard-boiled eggs. 🙂

-1. Put the unpeeled boiled egg in a bowl that won’t be damaged by heat.
+1. Put the unpeeled boiled egg in a heat-safe bowl.

 2. Boil some water and pour it over the egg until it’s fully submerged in it.